Aims & Scope

 The editorial team aim to bring meaningful, influential work to an international community of scholars as well as to a worldwide audience.
 As such, we only publish papers with substantial scholarly underpinnings that will appeal to specialists and non-specialists alike and will advance our understanding of the arts and humanities.
 Given the journal’s wide scope, the research submitted must rise above the limitations of narrow, confined case studies.
 Where such studies are submitted, they must offer insights into issues of general interest to scholars.

 The journal Editor welcomes submissions related to the arts and humanities from academics, practitioners and professionals from within the field.
-Full papers submitted to the related IAFOR Conference Proceedings research repositories will also be considered, providing that they meet the journal submission guidelines.
-Authors will be contacted if their paper is selected for review.
+Full papers submitted to the related IAFOR Conference Proceedings research repositories will also be considered if the version submitted to the journal is revised and differs from the previously published article by at least 30 percent.
 All papers are reviewed equally according to standard peer review processes, regardless of whether or not the authors have attended a related IAFOR conference.

 There is no submission fee for the IAFOR Journal of Arts & Humanities.